leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 Most marketplaces have some quality screening process at the start, and once you pass that you rarely get taken off the platform.
 Josh is saying that marketplaces should focus on the optimisation, retention, and expulsion processes more than the screening process, as these will be more effective in maintaining quality. **It's the difference between measuring potential vs actual service by the provider.**

 This makes sense, and **the difficulty here is one of scale**.
 If you run a screen and then don't care about quality after, you only need to run it once for every new participant.
 If you invest in regular quality evaluations, you'll have to run it multiple times, on a participant base that gets larger over time.
-The costs of doing the latter are likely to continue scaling with your growth as well \[2\].
+The costs of doing the latter are likely to continue scaling with your growth as well, not something anyone wants to hear \[2\].

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/JSV/JSV 2 five star bad remove.png)

 > 5 star ratings can separate bad sellers but don't have enough granularity to separate good vs great

 5 star systems give people a false sense of precision.
-Since people choose 5 as the default, "average" rating, **differentiating between good vs great is close to impossible.** Even if the ratings start out effective, [grade inflation over time leads to their irrelevance.](http://john-joseph-horton.com/papers/longrun.pdf "Reputation")

-You can get a sense of the terrible sellers, since a 1 star review pulls down the average dramatically \[3\], but the difference between a 4.7 vs a 4.5 is likely [noise rather than signal.](https://www.quora.com/Whats-a-simple-way-to-explain-the-signals-vs-noise-idea "signal") Since you'd prefer knowing who the best sellers are rather than the worst, 5 star ratings aren't that helpful.
+Since people choose 5 as the default, "average" rating, **differentiating between good vs great is close to impossible.** You can get a sense of the terrible sellers, since a 1 star review pulls down the average dramatically \[3\], but the difference between a 4.7 vs a 4.5 is likely [noise rather than signal.](https://www.quora.com/Whats-a-simple-way-to-explain-the-signals-vs-noise-idea "signal") If you want to know the best sellers, and most people do, 5 star ratings aren't that helpful.

+Even if the ratings start out effective, [grade inflation over time leads to their irrelevance.](http://john-joseph-horton.com/papers/longrun.pdf "Reputation") The paper there shows how raters feel pressure to give "above average" ratings, continuously pushing the average higher.
+Think about how reviews for movies, liquor, games all cluster towards the higher end of the range \[4\].
+We aren't well calibrated to give ratings on an absolute basis.

-Something I wonder about is when the assumption of the normal distribution of sellers doesn't hold.
-I can't think of many cases at the moment, outside of artificially restricted platforms where the selection process is exclusive rather than inclusive.
+Josh assumes a normal distribution of sellers.
+Are there cases when this doesn't hold?
+I can't think of many at the moment, outside of artificially restricted platforms where the selection process is exclusive rather than inclusive.
 For example, if you were to create [a membership club for top restaurants,](https://www.inhousenewyork.com/ "inhouse") the sellers wouldn't be normally distributed.
 This doesn't affect the validity of the point though, and perhaps even supplements it, since you want even finer granularity between the top sellers.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/JSV/JSV 3 relative vs absolute.png)

 > A relative rating rather than an absolute will be better in separating the good from great

 Josh gives the example of [ELO ratings,](https://en.wikipedia.org/wiki/Elo_rating_system "ELO") most commonly used in chess, as a way to mitigate this review problem.
 ELO ratings compare the results of a competition between two players, awarding points for wins and deducting points for losses.
-By making ratings a result of comparing one game or one seller **relative to another**, we'll get better quality information of who is good and who is great.
+By making ratings a result of comparing people **relative to another**, we'll get better quality information of who is good and who is great.

 Besides user feedback, Josh also suggests to **use actual buyer behaviour** as another signal of quality.
 If users are presented 3 different babysitting providers and consistently pick one, that provider should be given a better score.
 Sellers that are consistently closing sales will be seen more often.

 This does create a problem where new entrants find it hard to break in.
 For example, Amazon's first page of organic results usually returns the larger, longer tenured sellers.
 This is good for the marketplace in the short term since buyers can trust in the quality of the product.
 I'm less certain it's good in the long term since it might hide new sellers that have better quality at a lower price, who never get enough traction to survive.

 In a separate post, Josh talks about **[using response rate as a quality signal as well.](https://acrowdedspace.com/post/186004771432/response-rate-is-a-quality-signal "response rate")** All else equal, having a higher response rate in feedback means the feedback is better quality.
 A TV series that has 4 stars with a 100% response rate is better than a series that has 4 stars with a 10% response rate.

 The idea behind this is whether users like the thing enough that they can overcome the initial hurdle of providing feedback.
 If they didn't have a strong feeling on the subject, they wouldn't bother rating.
 Ambivalence is bad; the opposite of love is not hate but being ignored.

+The tricky part comes when one seller has a lower rating but higher response rate than another.
+You could make the argument that the higher response rate is a better indicator of quality, but you could also say that more people were motivated enough to give it a lower rating.
+It does depend on your marketplace, and perhaps you could arbitrarily define how much response rate converts into a point on ratings.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/JSV/JSV 4 response rate.png)